Home Programmes & development opportunities Person-centred Cultures: A Development Programme

 We welcome applications from people from diverse backgrounds in any health or social care setting, from anywhere in the UK.

-This fully funded programme will run from September 2025 to May 2026 and offers:
+This is a fully funded programme.
+Year 3 will run from September 2026 to May 2027 and offers:

 - Learning Blocks